The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/8-model-view-controller.md

 Then, create an endpoint and a controller for each of these pieces of functionality.
 The endpoints should follow REST conventions and should all begin with `/api`

-Finally, build a frontend react application that can interact with the songs API that you've built.
+Finally, build a Vanilla JS frontend application that can interact with the songs API that you've built.
 It should be able to:

-* Create: Add a new song to the list.
+* Create: Add a new song to the list using a form.
 * Read: Display a list of all songs.
-* Read: Display a single song.
-* Update: Update a single songs's title or artist.
+* Update: Update a single song's title or artist using an inline edit form.
-* Delete: Delete a single song.
+* Delete: Delete a single song using a delete button.

-Here is a recommended React Router page structure for your React app:

-* `/`: The homepage which includes:
-  * Form for creating a new song
-  * List of all songs
-* `/songs/:id`: The details of a single song which includes
-  * The title, artist, and ID of the song
-  * A form to submit a new title or artist for the song
+Structure your frontend using the same file organization as the fellow tracker:

-  * A button to delete the song from the list
+* `index.html` — static shell with the form and list
+* `src/fetch-helpers.js` — one exported function per API endpoint
+* `src/dom-helpers.js` — `renderSongs()` and `renderError()`
+* `src/main.js` — event listeners and handlers that call fetch helpers and re-render